Roma (personification): Imperial era

-In arts, craft and literature
+In arts, craft and literature of the Imperial era

 Lucan's poem, Pharsalia, depicts Roma as a strong woman who represents Roman values.
 The poem follows the civil war between Julius Caesar and the forces of the Roman Senate, led by Pompey the Great.
 Caesar, having repudiated Roma and her values, ends up with a mistress in Egypt (Cleopatra), having set his own destiny on a path to eventual self-destruction.
 The poet identifies Roma (the res publica) with the idealised Roman matrona.
 A man who rejects either one cannot be truly Roman.

 Roma is represented as a major character on the silver Boscoreale cup.
 She stands helmeted, prepared for war, vigilant but at peace.
 Her foot rests on a "weapon pile"; trophies of past conflict.
 She converses with a young, standing male usually identified as the genius of the Roman people, who appears to be waiting to speak with the seated emperor (probably Augustus).
 In the Gemma Augustea sculpture by Dioscurides, Roma sits beside Augustus in military apparel.

 On the Arch of Titus (1st-century CE), the arch of Septimius Severus and the arch of Constantine, Roma accompanies the emperor in his chariot, as his escort.

 Figures of Roma are rare in a domestic context, throughout the Empire, and in the provinces they may have been associated with Roman residents.
 In Corinth, a statuette of Roma was found, along with those of other deities, in a domestic shrine in the Panayia Domus, tentatively dated to the 2nd or 3rd century AD.
 The deities were smaller than life but all were well-crafted and most had traces of gilding: the Roma figure sits on a backless chair, and wears a triple-crested war-helmet and a peplum.
 She has one breast exposed and wears shin-high openwork boots, based on a "draped Amazon", warlike type.
 Sterling speculates an official connection between the owners of this Roma figure and the nearby Corinthian Temple 1.

-In the New Testament

-In the Book of Revelation, the letter to the church in Pergamum (2:12–17) warns against any Christian involvement in the Pergamene cult to the deified Augustus and the goddess Roma.
-In this particular strand of Christian scholarship, contemporary Rome is a "satanic power"; the image of Dea Roma on a sestertius of Vespasian, reclining on her seven hills with various accoutrements, is taken by some as evidence that Dea Roma, or else Rome itself, was the Great Whore of Babylon.
-In Revelation 17:9 it is said that she sits on "seven mountains" (King James Version; the New International Version uses the words "seven hills") typically understood as the seven hills of Rome.
-Although some scholars recognize that Babylon is a cipher for Rome, they also claim that Babylon represents more than the Roman city of the first century.
-Craig Koester says outright that "the whore is Rome, yet more than Rome".
-It "is the Roman imperial world, which in turn represents the world alienated from God".